MouriNaruto/MouriNaruto/ReadMe.md

 My public name is Kenji Mouri, or 毛利 研二 in Japanese.
 In China, due to my public name, my friends call me 毛利, or Mouri in English.
 In some cases, my friends also call me Kuriko Mou, or 毛 栗子 in Japanese.
-But my legal name is 卢起, or Qi Lu in English.
-Maybe you will see this name in the certificates which used in projects maintained by me in the future.

 *MouriNaruto*, *Mouri_Naruto* and *Mouri* are my typical usernames.